Table Filtering (7 min)

 1. Click on the link button to add an On Click action to the Clear Filter button.

 5. Remember to add a tag.
-We have used Clear Filter as our tag before clicking on the Insert button.
+We have used Clear Filter as our tag before clicking the Insert button.